swift-emacs/swift-mode/README.md

 This will install `swift-mode` via `package.el` locally.

-You can also install `switf-mode` the old-school way by simply dropping it somewhere on your `load-path`.
+You can also install `swift-mode` the old-school way by simply dropping it somewhere on your `load-path`.
 I favour the folder `~/.emacs.d/vendor`: